AhmadYousif89/alx-system_engineering-devops/README.md

 ### Contributing

-- If you have suggestions, or would like to contribute to this repository, please feel free to open submit a pull request.
+- If you have suggestions, or would like to contribute to this repository, please feel free to open or submit a pull request.

 #### Thank You.